 The design of the formats defined in this part of ISO/IEC 23009 is based on the informative client model as shown in Figure 2.
 The figure illustrates the logical components of a conceptual DASH client model.
 In this figure the DASH Access Engine receives the Media Presentation Description (MPD), constructs and issues requests and receives Segments or parts of Segments.
 In the context of this part of ISO/IEC 23009, the output of the DASH Access Engine consists of media in MPEG container formats (ISO/IEC 14496-12 ISO Base Media File Format or ISO/IEC 13818-1 MPEG-2 Transport Stream), or parts thereof, together with timing information that maps the internal timing of the media to the timeline of the Media Presentation.
 In Annex F of this part of ISO/IEC 23009, guidance on enabling the use of this part of ISO/IEC 23009 with other container formats is provided.
+In addition, the DASH Access client may also receive and extract Events that are related to the media time.
+The events may be processed in the DASH client or may be forwarded to an application in the execution environment DASH client.

 Figure 2 — DASH Client Model